patwat/python-unitex/README.md

 ## Installation

-The library has been tested on MacOSX (with Python from the [MacPorts](https://www.macports.org/) project) and Linux for the versions 2.7 and 3.5 of Python.
+The library has been tested on MacOSX (with Python from the [MacPorts](https://www.macports.org/) project) and Linux (Debian stable) for the versions 2.7 and 3.5 of Python.
 The installation requires the Python header files and the [Unitex](http://igm.univ-mlv.fr/~unitex/index.php?page=3&html=download.html) source distribution and the `setuptools` module.
 If you plan to use the configuration system, you will also need the [`yaml`](http://pyyaml.org/wiki/PyYAML) module.

 ```bash
 # Run as root